Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Desember 2024 09.19.40 UTC
+- WIB: Minggu, 1 Desember 2024 10.47.54 UTC
-- WITA: Minggu, 1 Desember 2024 10.19.40 UTC
+- WITA: Minggu, 1 Desember 2024 11.47.54 UTC
-- WIT: Minggu, 1 Desember 2024 11.19.40 UTC
+- WIT: Minggu, 1 Desember 2024 12.47.54 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: success
+Kategori: friendship